 Can one use hypnosis for fear of being alone for relief with everything going on in the world?
-It is interesting to observe how individuals and collectives are treating the current environment differently with regards to how viruses are affecting the planet.
+It is interesting to observe how individuals and collectives are treating the current environment differently with regard to how viruses are affecting the planet.
 Many people are observing the rules and suggestions for flattening the curve by avoiding social interactions as much as possible.
 Others are handling the collective trauma quite differently

 Others, particularly the young, are throwing caution to the wind.
 Many don’t understand that Freedom is not a Right, it’s a Privilege.
 Your freedom can be taken away at any moment.
 Many are loudly proclaiming that they are immune to any harm that may come to them, and if they hurt others in the process it is not their fault.
 Videos social media highlighting various “Challenges” have gotten the worldwide recognition that was craved.

 Beaches around the globe have also had to enforce banning social gatherings since people are not taking the threat of contracting the virus seriously.
 Is this apathy, or is it a last-ditch effort to gain attention rather than facing a perceived fear of isolation phobia?
 This article will uncover current research where hypnosis for fear of being alone has been used.
 These alternative therapies can be considered in what is known as The New Normal.

 How Can I Remove Fear From My Mind?

 Many people can recall the famous comedian George Carlin’s specials.
 He had a popular bit involving soldiers from previous wars being shell shocked.
 George engages the crowd about euphemisms and how they are used to give people a sense of ease.
 Today, shelter in place is a popular term that can be heard on any channel or device where you receive your daily information.
 This euphemism conjures up feelings of isolation and loneliness.
 These feelings conjure up the fear of isolation and being alone where no one can help you.